Rajith90/mgw-spring-plugin/README.md

 # mgw-spring-plugin
-Plugin to generate a microgateway for the spring services
+Plugin to generate a WSO2 microgateway for spring services.

+Download the toolkit for the microgateway.
+Then add the following plugin for the spring project.

 #### Sample